The Spiritual Centre.co.uk

 Bruce Clifton

-“Below are the secret harmonies traditionally associated with the ash tree, offering spiritual grounding, stability, and insight.”
+“Below are the secret harmonies traditionally associated with the rowan tree, offering spiritual grounding, stability, and insight.”

 We have alphabetised this information purely for ease of reference and for no other reason.